Fire Safety Preparedness

 Home fires are the most common disaster that the American Red Cross responds to - and also the most preventable.
 According to the United States Fire Administration, an estimated 500,000 pets are affected annually by fires.
 Find out how to protect your pets from potential danger.

 Few injuries in pets are as traumatic, painful and disfiguring as a burn.
-Find information on how to prevent and treat pet burns here.
+If burned, take the pet to the veterinarian to receive proper treatment.

 Kids Fire Safety

-A home fire is a devastating event, and one that you never count on happening.
+A home fire is a devastating event and one that you never count on happening.
 Your children are most at risk when this disaster occurs.
-In fact, children under five are twice as likely as other people to die in a home fire.
 Taking sensible precautions in the home and teaching your child how to escape from a fire can help your family avoid this type of heartbreak.
-Find more information about fire safety for kids here.
+Find out more information and ways to help your child survive a fire.

 Fire Safety for Older Adults